ettanin/Meteobridge-MB-SMART/README.md

 *note 90% of popups now use the new pop up script for mobile use as of 5th May 2019.

-# This is a BETA version
+# This is a BETA version 5th May 2019
-important to note this is a beta version and will not recieve frequent changes ,some of these scripts may appear in the master version maintained by @lightmaster in the future.
+important to note this is a beta version some of these scripts should appear in the master version maintained by @lightmaster in the future.

 # What is different?